 “Our customer base is spread across a number of demanding sectors and there is an increasing need for more complex components, a trend that we’ve met head-on with the purchase of the 5-axis CNC machine,” explains director Andy Wilson.
 “We discussed our requirements with ETG and they spent a lot of time getting to understand our processes and the parts we make.
 This was crucial in providing a complete picture of where we wanted to go, and led to them suggesting the Quaser MF400UH.

-“It has only been up and running for a few months and we have already been really impressed with the performance,” he continues.
-“The control, spindle speed and ability to machine multiple faces of complex parts have been game changers – in some instances, we have improved cycle time by 30%.
+“It has only been up and running for a few months and we've already been really impressed with the performance,” he continues.
+“The control, spindle speed and ability to machine multiple faces of complex parts have been game changers – in some instances we have improved cycle time by 30%.
 This makes us a lot more competitive and, at a time when speed-to-market is crucial, gives us another USP when exploring new business opportunities.”

 Wilson Manufacturing, which has been AS9100 aerospace and defence approved since 2013, works with its clients in a range of materials and offers first-stage design support through to full production.